Second Home Mortgage Rules in Canada

 Capital Gains Tax on Second Properties in Canada

 Yes.
-In Canada, second homes — including vacation properties and investment properties — are subject to capital gains tax when sold.
-The Principal Residence Exemption applies only to your primary residence.
-For individuals, 50% of the capital gain is included in taxable income for gains up to $250,000.
-For gains above $250,000, the inclusion rate increases to two-thirds, following the June 2024 CRA update.
+In Canada, second homes — including vacation properties and investment properties — are subject to capital gains tax when sold unless a valid principal-residence designation applies.
+For 2026, 50% of a capital gain is included in taxable income for individuals; the proposed two-thirds inclusion rate above $250,000 was cancelled and is not current law.
 Consult a tax professional for your specific situation.

 Capital Gains — Worked Example